Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Continue in this way as shown with the next row being worked directly above previous row.

-A counted thread stitch Alisia`s Lace stitch - click to enlarge
+A counted thread stitch Alisia's Lace stitch

 Start this stitch at the lower right hand corner of the area to be filled and work a row of basketweave tent stitch diagonally up to the top of the area.
 Then work backstitch from top right to bottom left as shown below the row of basketweave tent stitch.
 Continue working basketweave tent stitch upwards and backstitch downwards until the area is filled.